How Microsoft Shapes Our World: A Real-Talk Guide to Its Tech, AI, and Business Tools

 Executive Summary

-What is Microsoft and why is it important in Technology?
+What is Microsoft and why is it really so important?

 The Evolution from Software to a Cloud-First, AI-First Company